How Loud is the Distortion from Your Power Amplifier?

 In this video, John Siau extracts the data from the published test results of 7 top-rated audiophile power amplifiers.
 Hidden within the THD+N vs. Power graphs are the answers to two key questions:

-• How loud is the noise produced by my power amplifier?
+• How loud is the noise produced by your power amplifier?

-• How loud is the distortion produced by my power amplifier?
+• How loud is the distortion produced by your power amplifier?

 Your Amplifier THD+N may be Louder than a Washing Machine!